juju/docs/src/en/wip-storage.md

 # Storage support (work in progress)

 !!!
 Note: This page is a draft of the storage support to be included in a future version of juju-core.
-When the feature lands in a stable version, this information will be moved to appropriate parts of the existing documentation.
+When the feature lands in a stable version, this information will be moved to appropriate parts of the existing documentation. _*NONE OF THE INSTRUCTIONS HERE ARE GUARANTEED TO WORK*_

-> for testing purposes, please see #REF #Testing for requirements of storage support and notes on the current implementation
+> for testing purposes, please see the #Testing section for requirements of storage support and notes on the current implementation

 Many services require access to a storage resource of some form.
 Juju charms can declare what storage requirements  they have,